Pittsburgh Steelers’ Antonio Brown Caught Going Over 100 MPH In A 45 MPH Zone

 Interestingly, according to KDKA, “officers were responding to a bank robbery at McCandless Crossing when they spotted a car traveling at a high rate of speed and pulled it over.”
 They suspected that the person driving the car was involved in the robbery.

-This isn’t the first time a Steelers’ star has ran into legal issues in the Ross Township area.
+This isn’t the first time a Steelers star has run into legal issues in the Ross Township area.
 Le’Veon Bell was caught and charged with marijuana possession and DUI in Ross in 2014.
 For that, Bell was sentenced to probation and suspended for two games.

 game day ???? pic.twitter.com/S31j0srP2o